JinyiW/GuidedDiffusionPur/README.md

 For example, we provide the example configuration file `configs/ImageNet_PGD.yml` in the repository.

 ### Parallel Running code
-To run the experiments parallely , enter the following command.
+To run the experiments parallelly, enter the following command.
 ```
 python parallel_run.py --device 8 --rank 0 --world_size 8 --config ImageNet_Res50.yml
 ```